Vlad708/developers/workshop_CTU/assignment.md

 # Tasks

-## [optional] Create a new customer with your email address, if you are interested in working in Mews
+## [optional] Create a new customer with your email address, if you are interested in working in Company

 ## Find all reservations for customers that are staying this week at the hotel on their birthday